DragunWF/TypeRacer-Bot/README.md

 ## Description

-Hello, this is an automation project powered by Selenium that allows you to automate races in [TypeRacer](https://play.typeracer.com/).
+This is an automation project powered by Selenium that allows you to automate races in [TypeRacer](https://play.typeracer.com/).

 ## Functionalities